pereznetworks/A-Course-Rating-API/README.md

   - after importing mongoose ...

+  - methods basically do the call the mongoose method

-  - findQuery basically does a find using a 2 parameters:
+    - takes at least 2 parameters:

       - documentFromModel (compiled from a model)

       - searhcQueryObject, a.k.a ... {propertyName: 'string or value', }

-    - then, setting a new promise to be able use Promise#then
+    - then, setting a new promise to be able use Promise#then syntax

       - findQuery(documentFromModel, searchQueryObject).then().catch()
       - createNew(documentFromModel, searchQueryObject).then().catch()